Das-Kollektiv/tdme2/README-TerrainEditor.md

         - height min, max
         - normal align
       - the foliage brush is displayed on top of terrain
+    - use the ramp tool to connect higher terrain with lower terrain

 - Links
     - TDME2 Engine, see [README.md](./README.md)